BruceEckel/SummerTechForum-hugo/content/overview/index.md

 **Developer Retreat**: This year there will a multi-day post-conference Developer Retreat, held at [Evolve Coworking](https://www.evolvework.co/).
 Registration for the conference includes the developer retreat.
-There is no theme; you work on your projects of interest and we discuss them during breaks and meals.
+There is no theme; we just work on projects of interest.

 ***